aaaqianqian/aaaqianqian.github.io/_pages/about.md

   - /about.html
 ---

-I am a student at Sun Yat-sen University.
+I am a student from Sun Yat-sen University.
 Welcome to my homepage!